-A broken rib is a common injury that occurs when one of the bones in your rib cage breaks or cracks.
-The most common cause is chest trauma, such as from a fall, motor vehicle accident or impact during contact sports.
+A broken rib is a common injury that occurs when one of the bones in the rib cage breaks or cracks.
+The most common causes are hard impacts from falls, car accidents or contact sports.

-In most cases, broken ribs usually heal on their own in one or two months.
-Adequate pain control is important so that you can continue to breathe deeply and avoid lung complications, such as pneumonia.
+Usually, broken ribs heal on their own in about six weeks.
+Pain control is important for being able to breathe deeply and avoid lung issues, such as pneumonia.

-The pain associated with a broken rib usually occurs or worsens when you:
+The following can cause pain with a broken rib or make pain worse:

 When to see a doctor